 - Make sure no other apps are using the microphone of your iOS device.
-Simply, double press the home button and then close all other open apps.
+Double press the home button and then close all other open apps.
 On the Face ID equipped devices, swipe from the home bar and hold along the middle of the screen.
 Then, quit all other open apps.

 #4.
 Give Zoom Access to Camera

 Zoom requires access to your device camera for video-conferencing.
 If you didn’t allow the app to use your iPhone’s camera while setting it up, remove the restriction.
-To do so, open Settings app → Privacy → Camera.
+To do so, open the Settings app → Privacy → Camera.
 Ensure that the switch next to Zoom is turned on.

 #5.
 Close And Reopen Zoom

-Yet another simple yet effective trick that you can try to quickly fix the freezing or sluggishness of Zoom is by force quitting the app.
+Yet another simple yet effective trick that you can try to fix the freezing or sluggishness of Zoom quickly is by force quitting the app.
 More often than it can get the job done.
 So, I’m counting on it to get rid of such issues.

 On iPhone or iPad with Face ID: Swipe up from the home bar and hold along the middle of the screen.
 After that, swipe up on the app card to kill the Zoom app.